About the Food Justice Fund

 • Darius Wallace (he/him; Marshall-Shadeland): Office of Mayor Ed Gainey

-• Dina “Free” Blackwell (she/her; Homewood): House Manna, Homewood Renaissance Association Founder, Freedom Foods CO-OP Market Founding Organizer
+• Dina “Free” Blackwell (she/her; Homewood): House of Manna, Homewood Renaissance Association Founder, Freedom Foods CO-OP Market Founding Organizer

 • Dr. Noble Maseru (he/they; Friendship): Professor, Public Health Practice and Director, Social Justice Equity and Faculty Engagement at the University of Pittsburgh